zhanlianglucky/flutterDemo/lib/demo/README.md

-# This is a demo for excise flutter!
+# This's a flutter demo!

 ## This demo shows you how to use flutter to create a real project!